 The black paint is lightly sanded and then sealed.
 Next, after measuring for proper placement and marking with chalk the vinyl wall decal is applied to the chest.

 Since the chest is painted black and the decal is also black it may be difficult to see it, but I assure you it is there.
-Once the vinyl decal is rubbed smooth the best as possible I chose a pretty blue paint color called Bygone Blue for the chest.
-My friend Jennifer from Whimsy and Wood out in California just completed a piece using Bygone Blue and she reminded me of just how pretty the color is.
+Once the vinyl decal is rubbed smooth the best as possible I chose a pretty blue paint color for the chest.

-Once the painted cedar chest was completely painted in Bygone Blue it was time for the reveal.
+Once the painted cedar chest is completely painted in light blue it is time for the reveal.